 Other Dataprise teams have retained their capacity to deliver on customer needs without making significant changes to existing processes.
 The Dataprise Onboarding team, for example, has always been fully equipped to onboard new customers remotely if needed and continues to work diligently to transition these customers to full Dataprise service.
 Similarly, our Cyber team continues to monitor and protect customer endpoints, applications, and network infrastructure remotely, identifying and preventing malicious attackers who seek to take advantage of the work-from-home chaos.

 This team has seen a significant increase in phishing and vishing attacks, which we help prevent by providing anti-spam and email filtering services, phishing campaigns, and end-user awareness training.
 At this time, the most crucial steps organizations can take to secure their data are to ensure employees use VPNs to access corporate networks and implement mobile device management (MDM) policies for employees using personal devices.

 Today’s businesses must act much faster, but the change we are being asked to make is the same: a fundamental shift in the way we operate which will allow us to sustain ourselves in new ways and survive in unprecedented circumstances.
 As your IT partner, that is what Dataprise is here to do – ensure that your technology adapts with your needs and provides a competitive advantage to keep your business successful.
 The future is uncertain, but we are strongest together.

 We know times are tough.
-If your organization needs guidance to adjust to remote teleworking, we are here to help!
+If your organization needs guidance to adjust to remote teleworking, we are here to help you address the challenges of working remotely!
 Our Remote Workforce Resource Hub provides information and resources to help you strengthen and support your remote workforce.
 Alternatively, you can schedule a free IT advisory session with our team of technology experts via our new “In IT Together” program.